Fujifilm X-A7 mirrorless camera review

 Based on the study of the specifications

-it is possible to confirm the amateur and not the professional orientation of our ward.
-It has a built-in flash, lacks a viewfinder and in-camera image stabilization, is equipped with only one slot for memory cards with a relatively low write and read speed (UHS-I), which is also structurally combined in one unit with a battery compartment.
+it is possible to confirm our ward’s amateur and not professional orientation.
+It has a built-in flash, lacks a viewfinder and in-camera image stabilization, is equipped with only one slot for memory cards with a relatively low write and read speed (UHS-I).
+It is also structurally combined in one unit with a battery compartment.
 The minimum shutter speed of the mechanical shutter is limited to 1/4000 s, but an electronic shutter allows a much slower one – 1/32000 s.

-The camera is replete with “amateur” shooting modes and artistic effects implemented in post-processing images and allows you to use “proprietary” modeling of different Fujifilm films.
+The camera is replete with “amateur” shooting modes and artistic effects implemented in post-processing images.
+It also allows you to use “proprietary” modeling of different Fujifilm films.
 A modern USB Type-C connector represents the interface for communication with a computer.
 Still, it is implemented in USB 2.0, not fast enough by today’s standards.
-An audio jack for connecting headphones for monitoring audio during video recording is not provided.
+An audio jack for connecting headphones to monitor audio during video recording is not provided.

 Design

-Compared to its predecessor (Fujifilm X-A5), the heroine of our review has undergone very significant changes.
-Firstly, the controls located on the rear panel have been significantly reduced, and secondly, the touchscreen display has become truly convenient due to its mobility in all planes.
+Compared to its predecessor (Fujifilm X-A5), our review’s heroine has undergone significant changes.
+Firstly, the controls on the rear panel have been significantly reduced, and secondly, the touchscreen display has become truly convenient due to its mobility in all planes.

 At the front, only the AF illumination spotlight draws attention.

-Above are the built-in flash (recessed into the body when inoperative), a full-featured hot shoe, a shooting mode selector, front and rear control wheels, and a power-off button.
+The built-in flash (recessed into the body when inoperative), a full-featured hot shoe, a shooting mode selector, front and rear control wheels, and a power-off button are above.

-F the Fujifilm X-A5 had only a folding display, then our heroine has it with maximum mobility.
-Can install it in any position convenient for photography.
+If the Fujifilm X-A5 had only a folding display, then our heroine would have it with maximum mobility.
+She could install it in any position convenient for photography.

 For taking selfies, the Fujifilm X-A5 could flip the display “facing you” upward, while the Fujifilm X-A7 has it displayed sideways for this purpose; it is much more convenient.

-The camera is supplied with a lens with a zoom range of 15-45 mm (23-69 mm in full-frame equivalent). with a relatively low aperture f / 3.5-f / 5.6, but equipped with optical image stabilization. which is intended to compensate for as mentioned limitation in aperture, and the lack of an intra-chamber anti-shake system.
+The camera has a lens with a zoom range of 15-45 mm (23-69 mm in full-frame equivalent).
+It has a relatively low aperture of f / 3.5-f / 5.6 but is equipped with optical image stabilization, which is intended to compensate for the above-mentioned limitation in aperture and the lack of an intra-chamber anti-shake system.
 Zooming is not done mechanically but electronically.
 That is, turning the zoom ring activates the motorized zoom drive.

 SR +